How to Spend Less on Rent

 Only you know the mood of the discussion and only you have the relationship with the landlord, so it’s up to you to decide what you can say and how you have to frame it.
 That said, here are a few arguments that can sometimes help, if properly presented:

 - I’m a good tenant.
-I pay on time, take care of the property and never complain without there being a real problem.
+I pay on time, take care of the property and never complain unless there’s a real problem.
 That’s worth something to a landlord.

 - Similar properties rent for less, even in similar locations and in equal or better condition.
 That implies that the landlord will end up with a lower rent even if they get a new tenant.